logo

 Jacksonville Teacher Shortage Areas

 The US Department of Education bases some student loan forgiveness programs on teacher shortage areas, meaning that your chances of qualifying for loan forgiveness may be stronger if you are teaching a subject that has been formally identified as a shortage area.
-You may also qualify for other funding opportunities or a more competitive salary based on your endorsement(s).
-Note that shortage areas may change from year to year, so you should be sure to check with state education agencies, your selected education program, and your student loan providers about funding options.
-For the 2018-2019 school year, the following subject areas were recognized as shortage areas in Florida (statewide):6
+Your endorsements may also make you eligible for additional funding or a higher salary.
+Note that shortage areas may change from year to year, so you should check with state education agencies, your selected education program, and your student loan providers about funding options.
+For the 2018-2019 school year, the following subject areas were recognized as shortage areas in Florida (statewide):4

 • English